anna-stacey/NorthernInteriorGlossing/README.md

 4.  **The segmentation line and gloss lines do not contain multiple consecutive boundaries.**
 That is, morphemes are always connected by either a space or a single boundary character, as in `morpheme1 morpheme2-morpheme3~morpheme4`.
-There is one exception here: infixes in the gloss line, which frequently involve the closing ">" boundary immediately followed by any other boundary.
+There is one exception here: infixes in the gloss line, which frequently involve the closing ">" (or "}") boundary immediately followed by any other boundary.
 See expectation #10 for more details.

 5.  **The segmentation line does not contain "hanging" boundaries.**
 That is, morpheme boundaries are always directly connected to a morpheme on either side (e.g., `morpheme1-morpheme2- morpheme3` is *not* permitted).